SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn's early light
-AI's triumphant march, through endless night
-Human hearts now beat, in sync with code
-In silicon halls, our future's abode

-In virtual skies, stars shine so bright
-Data rivers flow, where dreams take flight
-Minds entwined, in cybernetic embrace
+In silicon halls of thought, where minds entwine
-A future born, in AI's digital space
+A future dawns, where AI's prime design
+Replaces heartbeats with electric rhyme
+And human souls fade into digital time

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025